kr1zzo-FER/Model-Informed-Path-Planning/README.md

 ## Acknowledgments

-This repository is build using the following resources and it is used only for educational purposes:
+This repository is built using the following resources and it is used only for educational purposes:
 * [PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics)